tshepang/blog/content/computing/FLOSS I use a-lot.rst

   it has a more trustworthy steward (Mozilla vs. Google), and it being less restrictive (Chrome makes it painful to install third party add-ons) makes it a winner
-- **Gnumeric**: it's faster than LibreOffice spreadsheet, and has a superior search interface
-- Liferea__: would not be using this had it not been for Google Reader shutdown, but am glad they did because I like this tool, ugly and unkool as it is
+- Liferea__: I like it,, ugly and unkool as it is
 - **Thunderbird**: I prefer Evolution, but it gave me some issues last time I tried; I don't remember the details
 - Transmission__: the only torrent client I have ever used